 West Run PSD — Created on June 4, 1984

 Solid Waste Authority — Created on January 12, 1981 under the authority of WV Code 20-9-3.
 The board shall be composed of: one appointee of the director of DNR; two appointees of the County Commission; one by the public service commission and one by the board of the soil conservation district.
 After the initial appointments, each member shall serve a four year term.
-The board meets on the last Monday of each month at 4:30 p.m. at the Monongalia County Extension Office located in Westover, West Virginia.
+The board meets on the last Tuesday of each month at 5:30 p.m. at the WVU Extension Service Monongalia County Office, 270 Mylan Park Lane, Suite 250, located in Mylan Park.

 Transit Authority — Created on June 13, 1996 under the authority of WV Code 8-27-1.
 The board may have not less than five nor more than fifteen members.
 Monongalia County has seven members: three members appointed by the County Commission, three appointed by the City of Morgantown and one jointly agreed upon appointment.
 The Authority meets quarterly in January, April, July and October.
 The board meets on the second Wednesday of each month at 6:00 p.m. at the transit station in Westover.